Author has written 32 stories for Historical, Biography, War, Life, Nature, School, Love, Spiritual, and Politics.

 Hi!
-I'm Uldaren Bardaniel, (also known as Dana) and you might know me from FF.Net just across the way.
+I'm Uldaren Bardaniel, (also known as Dana) and you might know me from just across the way.
 I'm specifically into historical fiction, mostly dealing with the American Civil War.
 Wish me luck!

 Armistead's Requiem (Poetry)

 Moonlight Understanding (Oneshot)

 Reunion and Parting (Oneshot)

 A Letter From A Soldier (Actual historical document)

 I Can Only

 "Duty is the most sublime word in our language.
 Do your duty in all things.
 You cannot do more.
 You should never wish to do less." - Robert.
 E. Lee

 "In great deeds something abides." - Joshua Lawrence Chamberlain

 "The power of noble deeds is to be preserved and passed on to the future." -Joshua Lawrence Chamberlain